 Ultimately, discovery term transitioned into a generic capability to access some central Repository where services and all other associated artifacts (like documentation for REST services) can be registered in and discovered from.
 There is no magic here, and this approach requires Repository owners to manually maintain the content of the Repository consistent with the actual service deployments (for example by re-uploading service WSDL when WSDL changes, or updating RESP API documentation).

-Services discovery as a means to access services and API repositories via portals has very specific benefits:
+Services and API portals has very specific benefits:

 1. Assurance that discovery process is very generic.
 Any service (SOAP or REST) regardless of its implementation details and deployment model can be discovered.